xavierloos/favorite-coding-language/README.md

 This can be computed by using the Github API to fetch all of theuser's public Github repos, each of which includes the name ofthe dominant language for the repository.

 ## Documentation API

+Documentation   for   the   Github   API   can   be   found   at ` https://developer.github.com/v3/`